pillowlab/multilinearRegression/README.md

 - "mixed" bilinear regression, where we allow some coefficients of the regression weights $\vec w$ to be parametrized bilinearly, while others are parametrized linearly.

-- "multi" bilinear regression, where we allow different bilinear parametrizations (e.g., with different rank) for different segments of the regression weights
+- "multiple" bilinear regression, where we allow different bilinear parametrizations (e.g., with different rank) for different segments of the regression weights

 - trilinear regression, where the regression weights are parametrized by a low-rank 3rd order tensor.